 Throughout its history, asset management has been a key business area for the Group.
 Its purpose is to invest the Group´s liquid assets in stocks, bonds and fixed income securities.

 The Group’s alpine ski resort business comprises two alpine skiing destinations.
 The Alpine ski resorts at Oppdal and Bjorli will be further developed in line with the market developments.
 Vassfjellet ski resort by Trondheim was sold in 2018.

 The shipping business was established in 2004 and had an active period until 2010.
 Since then, the Group has sold most of its interests, and shipping is no longer a focus area.
-At the end of the year, Wenaasgruppen owned five major and minor interests in various shipping companies, with a total of five ships.
+At the end of the year, Wenaasgruppen owned three major and minor interests in various shipping companies, with a total of three ships.

 Through its subsidiary Wenaas Nordic AS, the Group made ten acquisitions of small and medium sized companies in the sports and leisure equipment industry.
 Wenaas Nordic had an annual turnover of about NOK 370 million in 2016 and was one of the leading vendors to the sports industry in Norway and Sweden.
 Wenaasgruppen sold their investment in Wenaas Nordic in June 2017.